 Other Brunch Recipes

-Try this delicious oat milk pancake recipe and if you love it as much as I do, please leave a star rating on the recipe card or comment below to let me know what you think!!
+Try this delicious oat milk pancake recipe and if you love it as much as I do, please leave a star rating on the recipe card or comment below to let me know what you think!
+And if you are looking for other heart health recipes, try this list of tasty oat bran recipes! !
 Star ratings help to increase my visibility, which lets me make more heart-healthy content for you to enjoy!

 Easy and Fluffy Oat Milk Pancakes

 - 1 tbsp baking powder

 - Combine the dry ingredients: flour, baking powder, salt, and cinnamon in a large bowl.
 Mix them well.

 - Add in the wet ingredients: oat milk, oil, egg.
 Whisk until smooth (no visible lumps).